albertintech/apai/docs/congress/cmf/integration-analysis.md

 American legislative dysfunction operates at two distinct levels, and this reform architecture addresses both.

-**Electoral winner-take-all** (addressed by FEMA): Single-member districts with plurality voting produce legislatures that fail to reflect voter preferences proportionally.
+**Electoral winner-take-all** (addressed by CEMA): Single-member districts with plurality voting produce legislatures that fail to reflect voter preferences proportionally.
 A party with 45% of votes in a state might capture 80% of its seats -- or zero.
 This creates artificial majorities, wastes votes, and eliminates meaningful representation for political minorities.
 It also drives primary-focused polarization since safe seats reward base-only appeal.

 **Procedural winner-take-all** (addressed by OCP): Even if the electoral system accurately reflected voter preferences, the current procedural framework would still concentrate power in whoever holds the gavel.
 The Speaker, Majority Leader, and committee chairs control what legislation lives or dies.
 Procedure awards total control to the largest faction regardless of how narrow their margin -- a 51% majority exercises 100% of procedural authority.

 Fixing only one of these problems produces incomplete reform:

-- FEMA without OCP: Multi-party representation emerges, but new parties have no procedural infrastructure.
+- CEMA without OCP: Multi-party representation emerges, but new parties have no procedural infrastructure.
 The largest party still monopolizes agenda control.
 Smaller parties become procedural supplicants despite having electoral mandates.

-- OCP without FEMA: Proportional procedural allocation operates, but the two-party duopoly persists electorally.
+- OCP without CEMA: Proportional procedural allocation operates, but the two-party duopoly persists electorally.
 Neither party has incentive to share power since they alternate between total control.
 The OCP faces sustained political resistance from whichever party currently holds the gavel.

 Together, the reforms create conditions where multi-party electoral outcomes generate organic demand for proportional procedure, and proportional procedure makes multi-party governance functional.

 ---

-## How FEMA Creates Conditions for Coalition Governance
+## How CEMA Creates Conditions for Coalition Governance

-FEMA's electoral reforms produce structural changes essential to coalition formation.
+CEMA's electoral reforms produce structural changes essential to coalition formation.

 **Multi-member districts with STAR-PR** eliminate the winner-take-all dynamic at the district level.
 A 3-seat district with proportional allocation ensures that a party with 35% support wins approximately one seat rather than potentially capturing all seats or none.
 Political minorities gain guaranteed representation proportional to their support.